 Choose to study a subject you like for god’s sake.
-Choose something you are passionate about and interested.
+Choose something you are passionate about and interested in.
 Don’t do something just because you are good at it or you think you should or your parents want you to.
 Universities offer so many courses these days you are sure to find something that you actually want to study.
 Quite apart from you not being able to write a very good personal statement about a subject you don’t enjoy, you will not have a very good time a university.

 T is for Typos

-Check, check and double check for typos, spelling mistakes and grammar errors.
-Your Ucas application is normally the only chance you have to make an impression on your universities of choice and having one that is riddled with errors even if they were clearly accidental, will not make a very good impression on admissions departments.
+Check, check and double-check for typos, spelling mistakes, and grammar errors.
+Your UCAS application is normally the only chance you have to make an impression on your universities of choice and having one that is riddled with errors even if they were clearly accidental, will not make a very good impression on admissions departments.

 U is for Universities

 Chose the right universities.
 Do your research, make sure they are in areas you want to live, make you like the teaching style, the architecture, and the courses on offer, and finally don’t get drawn in by the name.
 Having a degree from a good university is all well and good but it will be harder for you to get a good degree if you are doing it somewhere you don’t like.

 Don’t be verbose.
 Don’t be pretentious.
 Don’t waffle and use long sentences.
 Don’t overuse the thesaurus.
 Trying to sound too clever will just make you sound full of yourself and annoying.
 Just be yourself and write the way you normally would.
 The universities want to hear from the real you, not the you that has eaten and digested a thesaurus.